Axis Bank

-Axis Bank Limited, formerly known as UTI Bank (1993–2007), is an Indian multinational banking and financial services company headquartered in Mumbai.
+Axis Bank Limited is an Indian multinational banking and financial services company headquartered in Mumbai.
 It is India's third largest private sector bank by assets and fourth largest by market capitalisation.
 It sells financial services to large and mid-size companies, SMEs and retail businesses.

 As of 30 June 2016, 30.81% shares are owned by the promoters and the promoter group (United India Insurance Company Limited, Oriental Insurance Company Limited, National Insurance Company Limited, New India Assurance, General Insurance Corporation of India, Life Insurance Corporation of India and Unit Trust of India).
 The remaining 69.19% shares are owned by mutual funds, FIIs, banks, insurance companies, corporate bodies and individual investors.